-- Insights into understanding the experience of living with a mental illness.
+- Insights into understanding the experience of living with a mental health conditions.

 - Current information about mental health conditions.

-- Current research related to the biology of mental illness and the most effective, evidence-based treatment strategies available, including medications used to treat mental illness.
+- Current research related to the biology of mental health conditions and the most effective, evidence-based treatment strategies available, including medications used to treat mental illness.

 - Workshops on problem-solving, listening, and communication skills.

-- Examples of strategies that have been helpful for others living with mental illness.
+- Examples of strategies that have been helpful for others living with mental health conditions.

 - Information on planning for crisis management and relapse.